Patrick Cowley

-Patrick Joseph Cowley (October 19, 1950 – November 12, 1982) was an American disco and hi-NRG dance music composer and recording artist.
-Along with Giorgio Moroder, he often is credited as a pioneer of electronic dance music.
+Patrick Joseph Cowley (October 19, 1950 – November 12, 1982) was an American disco and hi-NRG dance music composer and recording artist, best known for his collaborations with disco singer Sylvester.
+Along with Giorgio Moroder, he has been credited as a pioneer of electronic dance music.

 Early life

-Patrick Cowley was born October 19, 1950 in Buffalo, New York to Ellen and Kenneth Cowley.
+Cowley was born October 19, 1950, in Buffalo, New York, to Ellen and Kenneth Cowley.
 The family originated in the Horseheads and Corning areas of New York and lived in Rochester.
 During his teenage years, Cowley became a successful drummer with local amateur bands before attending Niagara University and later the University at Buffalo to study English.
 In 1971, at the age of 21, Cowley moved to San Francisco to attend the City College of San Francisco (CCSF) where he studied music, specifically the use of synthesizers, from Gerald Mueller.

 Musical career

 Cowley met San Francisco-based musician Sylvester in 1978.
 Sylvester had asked Cowley to join his studio band after hearing some of his early synthesizer recordings.
 He played synthesizer on Sylvester's 1978 album Step II which included the hits "You Make Me Feel (Mighty Real)" and "Dance (Disco Heat)".
 In addition, he wrote "Stars" and "I Need Somebody to Love Tonight" from his 1979 album Stars.
 Cowley also joined Sylvester's live band and joined him on several world tours.

-Cowley's own hits included "Menergy" in 1981, a frank celebration of the gay club scene, and "Megatron Man", which hit #1 and #2 respectively on the Billboard Hot Dance Music/Club Play chart in 1981.
+Cowley's own hits included "Menergy" in 1981, a frank celebration of the gay club scene, and "Megatron Man", which hit No. 1 and No. 2 respectively on the Billboard Hot Dance Music/Club Play chart in 1981.
 That same year, Patrick Cowley was celebrated at the Menergy parties at The EndUp in San Francisco.
 Cowley recorded an album at The Stud in San Francisco.
-He also wrote and produced the dance single "Right on Target" for San Francisco artist Paul Parker, which reached #1 on the Billboard dance chart in 1982.
-"Do Ya Wanna Funk", a collaboration with Sylvester, made #4 on the Billboard dance chart that same year.
+He also wrote and produced the dance single "Right on Target" for San Francisco artist Paul Parker, which reached No. 1 on the Billboard dance chart in 1982.
+"Do Ya Wanna Funk", a collaboration with Sylvester, made No. 4 on the Billboard dance chart that same year.
 Cowley also did a 15'45" long remix of Donna Summer's "I Feel Love", which is now a collector's item.
 Mind Warp, his final album, was composed as he felt the increasing effects of HIV infection, and its songs reflect his increasing detachment from conventional reality as the disease progressed.